 OFFENSE CONSEQUENCE 1.
-Absences - Unexcused and/or Truancy (O.C.G.A. § 20-2- 1.
-Penalty may range as follows: 690.1) Detention/make up time, parent conference and Unexcused absences will be subject to attendance investigation and can result in penalty as imposed by the Compulsory Education Law (O.C.G.A. § 20-2-690.1) and counseling, suspension with a possible referral to a disciplinary tribunal hearing for repeated violations which could result in long-term suspension or expulsion.
+Absences - Unexcused and/or Truancy (O.C.G.A. § 20-2-690.1) Unexcused absences will be subject to attendance investigation and can result in penalty as imposed by the Compulsory Education Law (O.C.G.A. § 20-2-690.1) and Student Attendance Protocol Committee Law (O.C.G.A.
+20-2-690.2) a.

-OFFENSE CONSEQUENCE Student Attendance Protocol Committee Law (O.C.G.A.
-20- 2-690.2) Academic work missed due to lawful absences can be made up when student returns to school. a.
 Schools will notify by letter the parents/guardians of students ages 6-16 who have accumulated five (5) unexcused absences per semester and will include a copy of the summary of consequences. b.
 School Operations will notify by letter the parents/ guardians of students ages 6-16 who have accumulated ten (10) unexcused absences per semester and will report violations to the Student Attendance Protocol Committee with the District Attorney's Office to determine if court action will be pursued for formal intervention.
 With no proof of enrollment in another school, other school district, private school, or home study program, a student will be withdrawn from a school after ten (10) consecutive unexcused absences or when there is documentation validating the student no longer resides in the school's attendance zone.
 (FCBOE Policy JBC - Withdrawal for Lack of Attendance).
-2. Academic Dishonesty/Plagiarism - Misrepresenting self or others, plagiarism, academic inappropriate behavior, stealing tests, altering records, cheating on assignments or exams, etc. Penalty may range from in-school suspension to short- term suspension.
-Students may receive a zero in the academic assignment and possible loss of course credit.
-1st offender diversion program may be assigned.
+1. Consequences may range as follows: Detention/make up time, parent conference, school counseling and suspension with a possible referral to a disciplinary tribunal hearing for repeated violations which could result in long-term suspension or expulsion.
+Academic work missed due to state board approved absences can be made up when student returns to school.
+Academic Dishonesty/Plagiarism - Misrepresenting self or others, plagiarism, academic inappropriate behavior, stealing tests, altering records, cheating on assignments or exams, etc. Consequences may range from in-school suspension to short- term suspension.
+Students may receive a zero on the academic assignment and possible loss of course credit.
 3. Assault on Faculty or Staff Member - Threatening bodily harm to faculty or staff member.
-This includes threats that are verbal, written or implied.
-Penalty may range from long-term suspension to permanent expulsion.
-It is mandatory that the principal recommend a disciplinary tribunal hearing that may result in long-term suspension or expulsion.
+This includes threats that are verbal, written, or implied.
+Consequences may result in a disciplinary tribunal hearing that may result in long-term suspension or expulsion.
 The student may also be reported to law enforcement.
-4. Battery - Intentional touching or striking of another person to intentionally cause bodily harm. a.
-A student shall not commit an act of physical violence against a teacher, school bus driver, or other school official or employee either by: (1) Intentionally making physical contact of an insulting or provoking nature with the person of another, or (2) Intentionally making physical contact which causes physical harm to another student or person unless such physical contacts or physical harms were in defense of himself or herself.
+4.a.
+Battery on Faculty or Staff Member - Intentional touching or striking of another person to intentionally cause bodily harm.
+A student shall not commit an act of physical violence against a teacher, school bus driver, or other school official or employee either by: Intentionally making physical contact of an insulting or provoking nature with the person of another, or Intentionally making physical contact which causes physical harm to another unless such physical contacts or physical harms were in defense of himself or herself.
 (O.C.G.A. § 20-2-751.6).
-Penalty may range from short-term suspension to a recommendation for a disciplinary tribunal hearing that may result in long-term suspension or expulsion.
+4.a.
+Consequences will result in a disciplinary tribunal hearing that may result in long-term suspension or expulsion.
 The student may also be reported to law enforcement.
-Battery towards a school employee may result in a disciplinary tribunal hearing that may result in long-term suspension or expulsion.
-5. Breaking and Entering/Burglary - Unlawful or unauthorized forceful entry into a school building or vehicle (with or without intent to commit theft).
-Penalty may range from short-term suspension to a referral for a disciplinary tribunal for possible long-term suspension or expulsion.
-The student may also be reported to law enforcement.
-6. Bullying (O.C.G.A. § 20-2-751.4) (FCBOE Policy JCDAG) For definition, refer to page 32.
-6. Discipline for any act of bullying shall be at the discretion of the principal and may range from short-term suspension to a recommendation for a disciplinary tribunal hearing that may result in long-term suspension or expulsion.
-Third offense in a school year will result in a ten-day out-of-school suspension and recommendation for a disciplinary tribunal hearing that may result in long-term suspension or expulsion.
-7. Bus Misbehavior Penalty may range from a warning and/or conference with student and/or parent/guardian to suspension from riding the bus up to a year.
-The student and